comatosino/e-commerce-back-end/README.md

 ## Usage

-NOTE: This application uses the Dotenv module to load environment variables from a .env file To use, create a .env file in the root folder and populate it as below:
+NOTE: This application uses the Dotenv module to load environment variables from a .env file.

+To use, create a .env file in the root folder and populate it as below:
 ```
 DB_USER='YOUR USERNAME'